thegr8kareem/Hello-world/README.md

 # Hello-world
-This is my fisrt code
+This is my first code